-The DPO and Executive Headteacher will meet to review what happened and how it can be stopped from happening again.
+• The DPO will review what happened and how it can be stopped from happening again.
 This meeting will happen as soon as reasonably possible

 Actions to minimise the impact of data breaches

 We will take the actions set out below to mitigate the impact of different types of data breach, focusing especially on breaches involving particularly risky or sensitive information.
 We will review the effectiveness of these actions and amend them as necessary after any data breach.